jkbhagatio/Neuronauts_X_NoBlackBoxes/readme.md

 The above implementation of wall-e gpt uses Python and Arduino to:
 1. Process and stream a live video feed
-2. Performing real-time speech-to-text via OpenAI's Whisper on a live audio feed
+2. Perform real-time speech-to-text via OpenAI's Whisper on a live audio feed
-3. Wirelessly communicate and keep in memory a conversation with GPT-4 via OpenAI's GPT API,
+3. Wirelessly communicate and keep in memory a conversation with GPT-4 via OpenAI's GPT API
 4. Program an interface for ChatGPT to control the robot’s motors
 5. Implement multithreading to perform multiple these tasks simultaneously